India ranked third worst on mother care

 The report divided the study in three sections -- `more developed countries`, `less developed countries` and `least developed countries`.

 "Maternal health is still too low on India`s priority list that is reflected in our spending on the health sector.
-Manpower crunch and lack of awareness are some of the other problems responsible for the maternal deaths," Shireen Vakil Miller, director of advocacy and policy at Save the Children in India said.
+Manpower crunch and lack of awareness are some of the other problems responsible for the maternal deaths," Shireen Vakil Miller, director of advocacy and policy at Save the Children in India, told reporters.

 Aparajita Gogoi, national coordinator of the White Ribbon Alliance for Safe Motherhood, said: "Accountability is greatly missing in all our policies for maternal health.
 You have some of the best policy frameworks in the national rural health mission (NHRM), but then there is poor implementation and zero accountability."